boringcactus/ksh2vox/README.md

-# vox2ksh
+# ksh2vox

-This converts `.vox` charts to `.ksh` charts.
+This converts `.ksh` charts to `.vox` charts.
 If you don't know what those are then this repo is not for you.

+**This is half-assed bullshit based on the full-assed https://github.com/zacharied/vox2ksh, built by someone with no goddamn clue what ze's doing.
+Don't trust any of it to work.**

 ## Prerequisites